The 2008 World Congress of Muslim Librarians and Information Scientists will take place in Kuala Lumpur next month.

 Steve Lawson picked up on an idea from Meredith Farkas for a new online conference "that sort of fits into the big space between something like Internet Librarian and something like Code4Lib."
 He brings up some good questions:

 Who would teach or present at such a conference?

 Writing in the Greenstone Blog, Dr. Ian Witten of the University of Waikato brought light upon a paper presented at the recent Joint Conference on Digital Libraries held in Pittsburgh.
 Dr. Witten noted that New Zealand had more contributions to the conference accepted than South America, Africa, and Australia combined.
-The paper on running the Greenstone system on an iPod can be found using the Association for Computing Machinery portal.

 Consider yourself a geek?
 You'd be in good company at San Diego's thirty-ninth annual Comic-Con(vention), which opened yesterday.
 It started as a comic book conference way back when, but has since expanded into a multitude of entertainment formats.